freqtrade/freqtrade/docs/installation.md

 !!!
 Note
     Python3.7 or higher and the corresponding pip are assumed to be available.

-!!!
-Warning "Python 3.10 support"
-    Due to issues with dependencies, freqtrade is currently unable to support python 3.10.
-    We're working on supporting python 3.10, are however dependant on support from dependencies.

 === "Debian/Ubuntu"
     #### Install necessary dependencies